-i) take note of the Recommendations approved since the preceding RA, paying special attention to the Recommendations incorporated by reference within the Radio Regulations;
+j) take note of the Recommendations approved since the preceding RA, paying special attention to the Recommendations incorporated by reference within the Radio Regulations;

-j) communicate to the next WRC a list of the ITU-R Recommendations containing text incorporated by reference in the Radio Regulations which have been revised and approved during the previous study period;
+k) communicate to the next WRC a list of the ITU-R Recommendations containing text incorporated by reference in the Radio Regulations which have been revised and approved during the previous study period;

-k) adopt the working methods and procedures for the management of the Sector’s activities in accordance with No. 145A of the Constitution.
+l) adopt the working methods and procedures for the management of the Sector’s activities in accordance with No. 145A of the Constitution.

 A1.2.1.2 Heads of Delegations shall meet: